civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 7

-Subject to section 10.1, every person or entity referred to in section 5 shall, **in accordance with the regulations**, report to the Centre every financial transaction that occurs or that is attempted in the course of their activities and in respect of which there are reasonable grounds to suspect that
+Subject to section 10.1, every person or entity referred to in section 5 shall, in accordance with the regulations, report to the Centre every financial transaction that occurs or that is attempted in the course of their activities and in respect of which there are reasonable grounds to suspect that

 ### Section 411